 - 1 cup chicken or vegetable broth

-- 6 slices prosciutto, sliced (or bacon)
+- 6 slices bacon (or prosciutto if you prefer)

 - 1/2 cup white wine (optional)